highfestiva/scimed-surveyor/README.md

 Approximate throughput of download is 170 articles/s.
 Elasticsearch insert throughput is approximately 570 articles/s.
 Go to http://host:port/pubtator/prostate-cancer to see the new topic.

-If you wish to tag the data with Spacy's organization resolution, add a switch:
+If you wish to tag the data with Spacy's organization resolution, add a `--tag-organizations` switch:

 ````bash
 ./load-pubtator-data-into-es.py --index pubtator-prostate-cancer --tag-organizations data/prostate+cancer.json